day50-dev/llm-manpage-tool/README.md

-When LLMs search the Internet instead of the documentation on the computer they make all kinds of mistakes: compatibility and deprecated usage, missing obvious things.
+When LLMs use the Internet instead of the local documentation on the computer its running on, they make all kinds of mistakes: compatibility and deprecated usage, missing obvious things.

+context7 fixes this only for things in context7.
+What about everything else?

 Get your models to use the right documentation, locally, for the software your actually have, effeciently.